 Load Data File(s) Load one or more data files.
 Each file is loaded independently.
 Append Data File(s) Load one or more data files.
 If more than one file is selected, merge the data in all files into the current file if a file is already loaded, or into the first file in the list.
 For correct operation, the files must represent sequences in the same repository and be loaded in sequence.
-Choose Main Font Open a dialog to set the font for all menus and for the Main Window contents.
 Monitor Open a dialog to display the process and statistics for a running stone.
 This invokes statmonitor with the selected options, and reads the resulting file with automatic updates.
+Not available on Windows.
 Change Directory Change the current VSD directory.
 This is useful when monitoring, to set the directory in which the statistics file will be written.
 Change Time Offset Set the offset between the current system time zone and the time zone of the data file.
 Set Master Background Color Open a dialog to set the background window color.
 Copy Selection Copy the selected processes and statistics to the VSD clipboard.
-Show Statistics Info Open the Statistics Information Window Select Instances By: Allows you to: All selects all processes.
+Show Statistics Info Open the Statistics Information Window Show Statistics Info Select Instances By Open the Statistics Information Window Allows you to: All selects all processes.
 Clear unselects all selected processes Name opens a dialog to let you enter a string, and selects all process with names that match.
 Supports wild cards and ?, and case-sensitive or insensitive.
 Process ID opens a dialog to let you enter a process id, and selects all process with that process Id.
 Session ID opens a dialog to let you enter a session id, and selects all process with that session Id.
 Statistic selects all processes that define the currently selected statistic or statistics.
 Type selects all process or processes.
-Hide Instances by Type Allows you to hide specific process types in the Process list.
+Allows you to: All selects all processes.
+Clear unselects all selected processes Name opens a dialog to let you enter a string, and selects all process with names that match.
+Supports wild cards and ?, and case-sensitive or insensitive.
+Process ID opens a dialog to let you enter a process id, and selects all process with that process Id.
+Session ID opens a dialog to let you enter a session id, and selects all process with that session Id.
+Statistic selects all processes that define the currently selected statistic or statistics.
+Type selects all processes that are the same type as the